lcqsigi/shopping-cart/README.md

 `  18                Pizza for One Suprema  Frozen Pizza                   frozen pizza           frozen  12.50`
 `  19   Gluten Free Quinoa Three Cheese & Mushroom Blend        grains rice dried goods  dry goods pasta   3.99`
 `  20     Pomegranate Cranberry & Aloe Vera Enrich Drink                  juice nectars        beverages   4.25`

+# How to change the TAX_RATE

+Upon cloning this github repository (i.e., `git clone git@github.com:lcqsigi/shopping-cart.git`).
+The user needs to create a `.env` file in the `main` branch of the repository.
+The contents of the `.env` need to
+be:

+`TAX_RATE = 0.0875`

+Or the correspoding tax rate for the state in which this code is used.
+Note the tax rate in NY is 8.75%.